CaptainASIC/DraXon_FORGE/README.md

 # FORGE Bot (Fleet Operations & Resource Guidance Engine)

-FORGE is a Discord bot designed for collecting and managing system specifications.
-It provides a reliable system for users to share and view system information through Discord.
+FORGE is a Discord bot designed for managing system specifications and Star Citizen ship hangars.
+It provides a reliable system for users to share system information and track their fleet through Discord.

 ## Features

-- System specification collection
+- System specification collection and management
-- Input device tracking
+- Star Citizen ship hangar tracking
 - Redis-based caching system
 - PostgreSQL database for persistence
 - Comprehensive logging system